cloudnative-pg/charts/README.md

 You can run a `pgbench` benchmark on:

-- a disposable PostgreSQL cluster created by the CNP operator specifically for the benchmark
+- a disposable PostgreSQL cluster created by the CNPG operator specifically for the benchmark
 - an existing PostgreSQL cluster, by providing connection information (host, port, database name, and user)

-The `cnp.existingCluster` option is the one that controls the above behavior.
+The `cnpg.existingCluster` option is the one that controls the above behavior.

 While running a job on a cluster that lives for the sole duration of the test is useful, we recommend that you first create your PostgreSQL cluster, possibly with `cnpg-sandbox` installed, and then run `pgbench` on that cluster as explained in the "Running `pgbench` on an existing Postgres cluster" section below.

-## Running `pgbench` on a disposable CNP cluster
+## Running `pgbench` on a disposable CNPG cluster

-When `cnp.existingCluster` is set to `false` (default), the chart will:
+When `cnpg.existingCluster` is set to `false` (default), the chart will:

-1. Create a CNP cluster based on the user-defined values;
+1. Create a CNPG cluster based on the user-defined values;
 1. Execute a user-defined `pgbench` job on it.

 You can use the `kubectl wait` command to wait until the job is complete: